-- (a) The taking of surface water shall be managed in accordance with the minimum flows and core allocations set out for each Water Management Sub-zone in Schedule B. - (b) The minimum flows and core allocations set out in Schedule B shall be assessed after any takes water that has been allocated by resource consent or plan provisions for hydroelectricity generation activities existing lawfully established at the time the Plan becomes operative^ is excluded for hydroelectricity generation have been taken. - 4.29 Amendments should also be made to Schedule B "Surface Water Quantity" to reflect Policy 6.16 and clarify that the minimum flows and core allocation limits specified do not include flows allocated for existing hydroelectric generation activities.
+- (a) The taking of surface water shall must will be managed in accordance with the minimum flows and core allocations set out for each water Mmanagement Sub-zone 1 in Schedule B. - (b) The minimum flows and core allocations set out in Schedule B shall be assessed after exclude, and will continue to exclude water that has been allocated by resource consent or plan provisions for hydroelectricity generation activities existing any takes for hydroelectricity lawfully established as at 31 May 2007 the time the Plan becomes operative was notified for hydroelectricity generation have been taken.
+The only exception to this will be the hydro electricity takes from Zone Whau 3c. - 4.29 Amendments should also be made to Schedule B "Surface Water Quantity" to reflect Policy 6.16 and clarify that the minimum flows and core allocation limits specified do not include flows allocated for existing hydroelectric generation activities.
 This could be done by way of a footnote within the table referring to each of the catchments where this occurs.